MarynaShavlak/dev-interview-hub/src/pages/ArticlesPage/ui/ArticlesPage/ArticlesPageRedesigned/README.md

-# RedesignedArticlesPage
+# ArticlesPageRedesigned

 ## Overview

-The **`RedesignedArticlesPage`** component presents a modernized interface for viewing articles, utilizing updated UI components and styling.
+The **`ArticlesPageRedesigned`** component presents a modernized interface for viewing articles, utilizing updated UI components and styling.
 It is designed for applications that have adopted the new design standards, offering an enhanced user experience with a fresh layout and improved functionality.
 This component will replace the `DeprecatedArticlesPage` when the feature flag `isAppRedesigned` is active.

 ## Type Definition